Devansh-lelouch/cryptonite_taskphase_Devansh/Practicing Piping.md

 >pwn.college{IlffW83-4cMKZktdTtUDkr_cwul.dlTM4QDL4YjN0czW}

 ## Grepping errors
-The > operator redirects a given file descriptor to a file, and you've used 2> to redirect fd 2, which is standard error.
+The > operator redirects a given file descriptor to a file, and we have used 2> to redirect fd 2, which is standard error.
 The | operator redirects only standard output to another program, and there is no 2| form of the operator!
-It can only redirect standard output (file descriptor 1)
+It can only redirect standard output

 The shell has a >& operator, which redirects a file descriptor to another file descriptor.
 This means that we can have a two-step process to grep through errors: first, we redirect standard error to standard output (2>& 1) and then pipe the now-combined stderr and stdout as normal (|)!

 >pwn.college{AVdM5iWv7aiYsZVavyEh6HNfREQ.dVDM5QDL4YjN0czW}